leppekja/GRP-Site/_posts/2018-3-6-Does Democracy need Informed Voters?.md

 ---
 layout: post
-title: Does Democracy need Informed Voters?
+title: Does Democracy need Well-Informed Voters?
 ---
 "Democracy depends on an educated and well informed citizenry, the voter."
 But does it? <!--excerpt-->